mpp-doric/Android-Security-Reference/permissions/overview.md

 The distinction between these are that kernel level permissions are needed for lower level permission granting and utilises OS level file permissions to regulate access.

-//include definitions in OS
+- //TODO include definitions in OS
-//include exmaple call path for inet? (see blog post)
+- //TODO include exmaple call path for inet? (see blog post)

 App level permissions involve the PackageManager service.

-//include info about where this runs and hows its accessed
+- //TODO include info about where this runs and hows its accessed
-//include info about meddling with definition files
+- //TODO include info about meddling with definition files
-//do some app permissions still get granted depending on UID and GID of app process?
+- //TODO do some app permissions still get granted depending on UID and GID of app process?
 Check Sl.

-//todo add /system/framework/..apk
+- //TODO add /system/framework/..apk